UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team33-CLIP-CoCa.md

 The Image Encoder can either be a ResNet backbone or a Vision Transformer model.
 Both will function properly with a given text encoder so long as they extract image features properly and project them into the latent embedding space.

 #### ResNets
-ResNet models are deep convolutional neural networks that use residual connections proposed by Kaiming He, which allow deep neural networks to easily learn the identity function and reduces the impact of vanishing gradients CITE.
+ResNet models are deep convolutional neural networks that use residual connections proposed by Kaiming He, which allow deep neural networks to easily learn the identity function and reduces the impact of vanishing gradients [8].
 Below is an example of a simple ResNet architecture, where the curved arrows bypassing stacked 3x3 convolutions represent the residual connections.

 ![ResNet18 Architecture](assets/images/team-33/ResNet18.png "ResNet18")